+GRADUATION POLICIES

-GRADUATION POLICIES Apply to Graduate
+Apply to Graduate

-Students must file an Application for Candidacy to Graduate with their academic dean's office or the Perkins Registrar's Office at the beginning of the term in which they will complete all degree requirements.
-Applications should be filed through Access.SMU Self-Service by the deadline date on the Official University Calendar.
+Students must file an Application for Candidacy to Graduate with their academic dean's office or Perkins director of academic services office no later than the last day of the first week of the term in which they will complete all degree requirements.
+Applications are filed through My SMU Self-Service by the deadline date on the Official University Calendar.

 Students who file an application after the published deadline may be required to pay a nonrefundable late fee.
 Late applications may be denied after the start of the next term, and the Application for Candidacy to Graduate applied to the next conferral date.
-Students taking coursework at another institution and transferring the course(s) back to SMU are responsible for ensuring that the Perkins Registrar's

-Office receives their official transcript in order for their degree to be conferred for the anticipated graduation term.
+Students taking coursework at another institution and transferring the course(s) back to SMU are responsible for ensuring that the Perkins director of academic services office receives their official transcript in order for their degree to be conferred for the anticipated graduation term.

 SMU has three degree conferral periods for most programs: fall (December), spring (May) and summer (August).
-Students who complete their degree requirements during a J Term (January) intersession will have their degrees conferred at the conclusion of the following conferral term.
+Students who complete their degree requirements during a Jan-Term (January) intersession will have their degrees conferred at the conclusion of the following conferral term.